Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Group-Theoretical Fusion 2-Categories

 \subsection{Classification}

 We investigate when two group-theoretical fusion 2-categories are monoidally equivalent.
 In order to do so, we first establish a result of independent interest, which characterizes the Morita equivalences of bosonic strongly fusion 2-categories.
-The corresponding classification for fusion 1-categories, which proceeds by different methods, may be found in \cite{Dav17}.

 \begin{Proposition} Let $G_1$ and $G_2$ be two finite groups, and $\pi_1\in Z^4_{gp}(G_1;\mathds{k}^{\times})$, $\pi_2\in Z^4_{gp}(G_2;\mathds{k}^{\times})$.
 Then, $\mathbf{2Vect}_{G_1}^{\pi_1}$ and $\mathbf{2Vect}_{G_2}^{\pi_2}$ are Morita equivalent if and only if they are monoidally equivalent, that is there exists a group isomorphism $f:G_1\cong G_2$ such that $f^*\pi_2 = \pi_1$ in $H^4_{gp}(G_1;\mathds{k}^{\times})$. \end{Proposition} \begin{proof} By definition, monoidally equivalent fusion 2-categories are Morita equivalent, so it is enough to prove the converse.
 Assume that $\mathbf{2Vect}_{G_1}^{\pi_1}$ and $\mathbf{2Vect}_{G_2}^{\pi_2}$ are Morita equivalent.
-In particular, there exists a connected separable algebra $A$ in $\mathbf{2Vect}_{G_1}^{\pi_1}$ and a monoidal equivalence $\mathbf{Bimod}_{\mathbf{2Vect}_{G_1}^{\pi_1}}(A)^{mop}\simeq \mathbf{2Vect}_{G_2}^{\pi_2}$ of fusion 2-categories .
-Recall from the proof of theorem 4.2.1 of \cite{D9} that $A\Box A$ is a simple object in the connected component of the identity of $\mathbf{Bimod}_{\mathbf{2Vect}_{G_1}^{\pi_1}}(A)$.
-But, we have $\mathbf{Bimod}_{\mathbf{2Vect}_{G_1}^{\pi_1}}(A)^0\simeq\mathbf{2Vect}$ by assumption, so that $A\Box A\simeq A$ as $A$-$A$-bimodules.
-This implies that $A\cong I$, as desired. \end{proof}
+In particular, there exists a connected separable algebra $\mathcal{A}$ in $\mathbf{2Vect}_{G_1}^{\pi_1}$ and a monoidal equivalence $\mathbf{Bimod}_{\mathbf{2Vect}_{G_1}^{\pi_1}}(\mathcal{A})\simeq \mathbf{2Vect}_{G_2}^{\pi_2}$ of fusion 2-categories.
+Recall from the proof of theorem 4.2.1 of \cite{D9} that $\mathcal{A}\Box \mathcal{A}$ is a simple object in the connected component of the identity of $\mathbf{Bimod}_{\mathbf{2Vect}_{G_1}^{\pi_1}}(\mathcal{A})$.
+But, we have $\mathbf{Bimod}_{\mathbf{2Vect}_{G_1}^{\pi_1}}(\mathcal{A})^0\simeq\mathbf{2Vect}$ by assumption, so that $\mathcal{A}\Box \mathcal{A}\simeq \mathcal{A}$ as $\mathcal{A}$-$\mathcal{A}$-bimodules.
+This implies that $\mathcal{A}\cong I$, as desired. \end{proof}

 The next result follows by inspecting the definitions.
-We recall that we follow the definitions of section 2.3 of \cite{SP} for monoidal 2-categories and monoidal 2-functors, and those of section 1.7 of \cite{EGNO} for group cohomology.
+We recall that we follow the definitions of \cite{GPS} (see also section 2.3 of \cite{SP}) for monoidal 2-categories and monoidal 2-functors, and those of section 1.7 of \cite{EGNO} for group cohomology.